Wednesday, 3 December 2025

 Medically supervised injecting centres like that of North Richmond are not the panacea to drug harm.
 They are absolutely life-saving and life-changing, but they are one part of a holistic approach to reducing drug-related harm in our community.
 There is more we can be doing to support people experiencing addiction who are also experiencing poor mental health and people who are experiencing PTSD.
 We need to make sure that there is adequate housing for those experiencing homelessness or housing instability.
 Pharmacotherapy is crucial to helping people end or reduce their drug use and dependence, and Victoria needs to expand access to these services, including by offering many more hydromorphone places than are currently available.

 Georgie CROZIER (Southern Metropolitan) (10:41): I rise to speak to Mr Puglielli’s notice of motion 1188 on the injecting room.
-It is well known the opposition’s concerns around North Richmond and where this injecting room has been situated – next to a primary school.
+The opposition’s concerns are well known around North Richmond and where this injecting room has been situated – next to a primary school.
 We have said from the outset that it should not be next to a primary school, and I will come to that.
-I notice that in Mr Puglielli’s contribution he is calling on the government to have more injecting rooms around the state – Dandenong, Geelong.
+I notice that in his contribution Mr Puglielli is calling on the government to have more injecting rooms around the state – Dandenong, Geelong.
 I am sure that is the Greens’ policy, and they will be pushing that and no doubt speaking to the government about the need for that.
 They have made their position very clear.

 … the greatest public policy disaster in recent Victorian history.